ezu1120/EzedinLalega/README.md

-👋 Hi, I'm Ezedin Laliga!
+👋 Hi, I'm Ezedin Lalega!
 I'm a passionate Software Engineering student based in Ethiopia.
 I love building impactful digital solutions and specialize in web development using React.js, Node.js, Express.js, MySQL, and more.

 🚀 What I Do: